 "What's been important in my understanding of myself and others is the fact that each one of us is so much more than any one thing.
 A sick child is much more than his or her sickness.
 A personal with a disability is much, much more than a handicap.
 A pediatrician is more than a … Continue reading Much More

 A friend wrote this to me in an email several months ago.
 I've been thinking about it as I trying to suss out what a healthy work life looks like.
 So ease up on yourself there, and expect much but season the expectations with a measure of patience and forgiveness, always doing what you can … Continue reading Expectations

 If you are called to be a street sweeper, sweep streets, even as Michelangelo painted, or Beethoven composed music, or Shakespeare wrote poetry.
-Sweep streets so well that all the hosts of heaven and earth will pause to say, 'Here lived a great street sweeper who did his job well.’
+Sweep streets so well that all the hosts of heaven and earth will pause to say, 'Here lived a great street sweeper who did his job well.' ~Martin Luther King, Jr.

 I discovered that I had to write to explore this set of convictions.
 I continue to do so.
 My writing is exploratory because I have no idea what I believe until I force myself to say it.
 For me, writing turns out to be my way of believing. ------ Writing is hard and difficult work … Continue reading Writing as a Way of Believing